singularityhacker/Agile-Notes/Kanban_for_Scrum_Teams.md

    1. These are the 4 key flow metrics that Scrum teams can use to improve their flow:

       1. WIP
          1. Note the difference between WIP and the WIP Limit.
-The WIP Limit is a policy which the Scrum Team uses as a "constraint" to help them shape the flow of work.
+The WIP Limit is a policy that the Scrum Team uses as a "constraint" to help them shape the flow of work.
 The goal of the WIP Limit is to reduce the amount of actual work in process (WIP).
 The team can use the WIP metric to provide transparency into their progress towards reducing their WIP and improving their flow.
          2. Tool/Report: Cumulative Flow Diagram
       2. Cycle Time
          1. This metric is a lagging indicator of flow.
 It is available only after an item is actually finished from the workflow perspective (e.g. reached a Done lane on the Kanban board).
 It is typically used to drive improvement work as well as to be able to establish internal/external expectations as to the team's turnaround time on specific items.